JohnCasioMapua/cs34-mychildhelpline-docs/docs/90-content-management.md

-# Content Management
+# Manage Content

-## Purpose
+## Overview

-The Content Management feature enables administrators to create, update, organize, and maintain informational content within the MyChild Helpline system.
-This module ensures that users have access to accurate, relevant, and up-to-date resources, including articles, workshops, announcements, and counseling-related materials.
+The **Content Management** feature allows administrators to create, update, organize, and publish informational resources within the **MyChild Helpline** system.
+This helps ensure that users have access to accurate, relevant, and up-to-date content.

-## Prerequisites
+## Before You Begin

+Make sure that:

-* The administrator has a valid administrator account.
+* You have a valid administrator account.
-* The administrator is logged in to the administrative dashboard.
+* You are signed in to the administrative dashboard.
-* The administrator has permission to manage system content.
+* You have permission to manage system content.

-## Procedure

-### Step 1: Access the Content Management Module
+## Opening Content Management

-Log in to the administrative dashboard and navigate to the **Content Management** section.
+1. Sign in to the administrative dashboard.
+2. Navigate to **Content Management**.

+The system displays the available content and management options.

-### Step 2: View Existing Content
+## Viewing Existing Content

-Review the list of available content, including articles, workshops, announcements, and other informational resources.
+Review the list of available resources, which may include:

+* Articles
+* Workshops
+* Announcements
+* Counseling-related materials
+* Other informational content

-### Step 3: Create or Select Content
+## Creating or Editing Content

-To add new content, select **Create Content**.
-To modify existing content, select the desired content item from the list.

-### Step 4: Manage Content Information
+To create new content:

+1. Select **Create Content**.

+To edit existing content:

+1. Select the content item you want to modify.

-Enter or update the necessary information, such as:
+Enter or update the required information, such as:

 * Title
 * Description